QubesOS/qubes-doc/configuration/resize-root-disk-image.md

 sudo resize2fs /dev/mapper/dmroot
 ~~~

-Shutdown the StandaloneVM and you will have extended the size of it's `root.img`
+Shutdown the StandaloneVM and you will have extended the size of its `root.img`

 ### Resize a TemplateVM Root Image